James and the Giant Peach (1996)

 Centipede: [to metal shark] Teach you to mess with me, you overgrown sardine!
 I'm from Brooklyn!

 Aunt Spiker: Touch it?
-You can't touch it.
+You want to touch it?

 Aunt Sponge: She'll be wanting to taste it next.

-Aunt Spiker: [Tears up ticket] Admission denied.
+Aunt Spiker: [Tears up ticket] Admission refused.
 This child has too many cheeky ideas.
+Go away!

 Aunt Spiker: [Swatting a butterfly] Ew, wouldn't want one of those nesting in your knickers.